Students in Full Sail’s Creative Writing Master’s Program Learn the Art of Writing for Entertainment

 "The focus is on their creative work, but these are skills that translate well to adjacent industries like marketing," says Cornell.
 "By developing a sense of how narratives work, good writers can tell the story of a brand or business just as effectively."

-The program ends with a course on the business of creative writing, where near-grads learn how to market themselves and submit their work for publication.
+The program ends with a course on the business of creative writing, where near-grads learn how to market themselves.
 Cornell says she and her instructors hope their students leave with a broader definition of themselves than when they started.

 "I tell students all the time, 'You're not a television writer or a writer for games.
 You're a writer.'
 In fact, I prefer the word storyteller.
 It speaks to the fact that the power of stories exists everywhere – not only in this industry but in everything we do as a people."